quantizedpeyton/quantizedpeyton/README.md

 # About me!

 - Hi!
 My name is Peyton.
-I'm currently 15, and working on learning many things, such as code, to work towards my beloved goal of becoming a Qauntum researcher.
+I'm currently 15, and working on learning many things, such as code, to work towards my beloved goal of becoming a Quantum researcher.
 - My interests are physics, art, and anything and everything!
 How could someone not be curious about the world, when we as a whole know so very little?
 - When things get hard, I always try to find a way to push forward.
 It's neccesary that you try to do the same.
 - Timid, but always ready to learn.